 Types of Onigiri and Fillings

-Onigiri can be made with many different flavors, including meat, fruits, fish, vegetables, cheese, and even chocolate.
-Some of the most popular onigiri flavors are sweet rice, brown rice, and red rice.
+Onigiri can be made with many different flavors, including fish, meat, vegetables, cheese, and even chocolate.
+Their variety is really only limited by imagination.

 - Salmon or salmon with mayonnaise